Dutch Kletskoppen Cookies

 Kletskoppen is most likely a funny word to pronounce for most of you in the English speaking world; it is a funny word for a cookie to begin with.
 Let me translate it for you.
 A kletskop is somebody who talks a lot, a chatter box but then in a gossipy way.
 It also means a bold head or even something gross (an inflamed head).
 The latter two derive from old Dutch, Belgian and German language.
 An alternative, more appropriate name is Bruges lace cookie.
 Bruges as in a Belgian town; indeed known for its lace.
 These Dutch Kletskoppen Cookies are also similar to French Tuiles.

 When you look at the picture, you’ll understand why it is called a lace cookie.
-Does not explain the kletskop term, unless ……………….. people enjoy the cookies, put their heads together and gossiped away.
+Does not explain the kletskop term, unless ……………….. people enjoy the cookies, put their heads together and gossiping away.

 Key Ingredients in This Recipe